-The above mural at 16th & Muhammad Ali Louisville, Ky is a work in process by Victor Sweatt.
+The above mural at 16th & Muhammad Ali Louisville, Ky is a work in progress by Victor Sweatt.
 We got to ask him about some of his works and how the murals came about…

-Thanks for taking time out for the interview where you from?
+Thanks for taking time out…where you from?

 Thanks for having me MRCNNLIVE.com, I’m an art activist from Louisville, KY’s West End.